starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ## Receive data from a Cairo contract

-When you perform a call, the result depends of the contract language:
+When you perform a call, the result depends on the contract language:

-- In Cairo 0, then answer is an object, with keys using the Cairo variables names.
+- In Cairo 0, the answer is an object, with keys using the Cairo variable's names.

 Example: